-NorthStar California offers the premier program to learn how to ski or snowboard at Lake Tahoe.
+NorthStar California (managed by Vail Resorts) offers the premier program to learn how to ski or snowboard at Lake Tahoe.
 The most impressive are the indoor and outdoor facilities along with engineered runs guide kids into perfect turns.
 The Burton Academy, only Lake Tahoe resort to feature the program, teaches kids as young as 3 to snowboard.

 Northstar offers a protected location keeping the wind at bay.
 Enjoy mountaintop skiing a gondola ride from The Village.
 I would like to see more green (easy runs) at Northstar.

 Packed with an ice rink, theatre, live music along with a slew of restaurants, The Village is the après hub.
 With shopping along with indoor activities, guests can spend their entire ski vacation at Northstar.
 Give yourself extra time to get into out and out of the resort.
 Parking is off-site and requires a shuttle.

 Northstar Ski Resort is located at 5001 Northstar Drive, Truckee, California.